Tri Points Trophies

 Nigel Costiff was the clear winner of the 2012 trophy, marking his last full year in Coulsdon.

 Fixtures for the 2015 competitions are out now - see the Fixtures page for full details.
-It's early days in the competition at the moment - Ross Gentry and David Brown are out front by virtue of having completed both races on the calendar so far but there's a long way to go.
+It's early days in the competition at the moment - Ross Gentry, Ruth Hutton, David Brown and Steve Rigby are out front by virtue of having completed the most races on the calendar so far but there's a long way to go.